Updated for 2024

-Welcome to a new year!
-For many of us, January is a time to make new goals and set milestones for the upcoming months.
-This year, I’m focusing on self-care and my health — including the health of my website.
+January is a time to make new goals and set milestones for the upcoming months.
+This year, I’m focusing on self-care and health — including the health of my websites.

-Now is a perfect time to review your website security with this handy checklist of 5 items to enhance your website security for the new year:
+Now is a perfect time to review your WordPress site with five steps to enhance your website security for the new year.

 1. Update WordPress and Plugins